Life cycle assessment (LCA) framework definitions

 - Impact assessment

-The system boundary determines which entities (unit processes) are inside the system and which are outside.
-It essentially determines which lifecycle/supply chain stages and processes are included in the assessment and need to be in accordance with the goal and scope of the study.
+The system boundary determines which entities (unit processes) are inside the system and which are outside by demarcating the boundaries between the studied product system and the surrounding economy and the environment.
+It essentially determines which life cycle/supply chain stages and processes are included in the assessment.
+The system boundaries need to be in accordance with the goal and scope of the study.

-For example, carbon dioxide (CO2) and methane (CH4) both lead to the greenhouse effect and can be converted into a single unit (e.g. kg CO2e) that translates into one impact category (e.g., climate change).
-In LCA, impact categories represent the environmental issue of concern to which a lifecycle inventory analysis (LCIA) may be assigned.
+For example, carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) among others lead to the greenhouse effect and can be converted into a single unit (e.g., kg CO2e) that translates into one impact category (e.g., climate change).

 For example, for climate change (an impact category), the related impact indicator (global warming potential) is expressed in kg CO2e.